Jackie Chan Adventures: Broadcast

 The series aired in the Republic of Ireland on RTÉ Two from April 30, 2001, and was regularly rerun until 2014.

 In the Philippines, the series was first aired on ABS-CBN in 2003, then on GMA Network in 2005.

+In India, this series was dubbed in its regional languages like Tamil, Telugu, Malayalam and Kannada and is aired by Sun Network on Chutti TV, Kushi TV, Kochu TV and Chintu TV.
+The show is still rerun on air as of May 2026.

 Reception

 Common Sense Media gave the show 4 out of 5 stars, saying "Lighthearted, entertaining, suspenseful, and humorous, this show may not be deep, but it's a lot of fun".

 Other media

 Books

 A number of books were released to accompany the series.